Ponynie/Calorify/README.md

-# Calorify: A Food Image Classification App
+# Calorify: A Calories Prediction App

-Calorify is a Streamlit application that uses a PyTorch model to classify images of food.
-The application takes an image as input and predicts the type of food in the image.
+Calorify is a Streamlit application that uses a PyTorch model to predict the calories of the food from images.
+The application takes an image as input and predicts the calories of food in the image.

 ## Installation